ultraJeff/containers-and-ocp-workshop/developing-on-openshift-getting-started.md

 ```
 Login successful.

-You have access to 64 projects, the list has been suppressed.
+You have access to 86 projects, the list has been suppressed.
 You can list all projects with 'oc projects'

-Using project "default".
+Using project "admin-devspaces".
 ```

 Running the Linux [`whoami`](https://en.wikipedia.org/wiki/Whoami) command reports the current user and implicitly confirms that the login is successful.